oechsler/BareSharp/README.md

 1. Import Bare's shared project into your Visual Studio solution.
 2. Link the shared project with your executing MonoGame project.
-3. Link a version of [MoonSharp](http://www.moonsharp.org) with your executing project.
+3. Link a version of [MoonSharp](http://www.moonsharp.org) with your executing project (or define a `NOSCRIPT` preprocessor flag).

 ### Entrypoint

-In order for Bare to run, you need to replace the default Game1 class with Bare's Entrypoint.
+In order for Bare to run, you need to replace the default `Game1` class with Bare's Entrypoint.
 The Entrypoint can also be customized to fit your needs by overriding it. *It is highly recommended that you create your own Entrypoint, when using C# to code.*

 ~~~cs
 using BareKit;